mscherban/Evmmsger/README.md

 # How to use

 Simply clone this repository and import Evmmsger.
 Refer to test.py for an example.
+Needs to be ran with sudo or administer account.

 # Methods